 If you're looking for an affordable way to tend to your scalp and revive lackluster locks, a regular hot oil treatment might help.
-However, if you want to treat your strands to a hydrating mask without the time-consuming preparation, the ENSO Overnight Restoring Hair Mask will deeply condition strands without any mess.
+However, if you want to treat your strands to a hydrating mask without the time-consuming preparation, a deep conditioning hair mask will deeply condition strands without any mess.
 The intuitive formula adjusts to the hair on contact to reduce frizz, enhance color and increase shine.

 The formula works beautifully on color-treated hair, so you won't have to worry about scalding yourself with a high-temperature treatment.
 Plus, it can also help boost your overall hair wellness, which is the key to achieving strong, healthy hair that shines from the inside out.